is just a

 What matters most in making the choice of what route to take, is your vessel's fuel range - as well as your lifestyle and comfort zone.
 In order

-order to cruise the Lower Mississippi, your boat's fuel capacity must provide you with a fuel range of 352 miles if you use diesel, or 449 miles if
+to cruise the Lower Mississippi, your boat's fuel capacity must provide you with a fuel range of 352 miles if you use diesel, or 449 miles if you

-you use gasoline.
+use gasoline.
 This difference in fuel distance between gas & diesel is a result of a single optional trucked in diesel fuel delivery service which

 is not available for gasoline users.

 While the Tennessee - Tombigbee route offers dozens of Marinas between the Ohio river and the Gulf ICW, the Lower Mississippi

 river offers only 2 Marinas between Hoppies Marina at Mile Marker 158.5 on the Upper Mississippi, and New Orleans.
 There are no services or

 fuel from Hoppies to Mud Island Marina on the Wolf River Harbor off the Lower Mississippi River (Memphis) at Mile Marker 737.
 This is a distance of

 376 miles, and there are no services or fuel from Greenville until you reach the Gulf ICW, and there are no pleasure boat docks or access to New

 Orleans from the Mississippi River.